The Street Dog Who Found a Home

-Having been abandoned by his beloved owner after years of being homeless, Chewy's whole world has been turned upside down.
-The scruffy little dog has grown up on the streets, sleeping on the beach in Hastings.
-Chewy knows what it is to be cold and hungry, to have nowhere safe to stay, no warm bed to sleep on, no regular food or time to play.
+Having been abandoned by his beloved owner, who is himself homeless, Chewy's whole world has been turned upside down.
+After years of sleeping on the streets, Chewy knows what it is to be cold and hungry, to have nowhere safe to stay, no warm bed to sleep on, no regular food or time to play.

 Barby Keele has run an animal sanctuary in the countryside in Sussex for 54 years.
 At the age of 28 Barby bought four acres of land for £1400, built her own home brick by brick, and then dedicated her life to caring for the animals who were often dumped at her door.

 Barby is working with Cathryn Kemp, Sunday Times bestselling writer, award-winning author and a former journalist.
 She has written across the spectrum of the British press, both tabloid and broadsheet, and online, and for many magazines.
 In 2002 she won the Peter Wilson Award for Journalism before running her own press agency writing for radio and television.
 She is the author of Coming Clean: Diary of a Painkiller Addict, published by Piatkus in 2012, which won the Big Red Read Prize for non-fiction in 2013.
 Cathryn has written seven other titles, including Jam Butties and a Pan of Scouse, We Ain't Got No Drink, Pa and A Fish Supper and a Chippy Smile.